randomnerd/meteor-electron/README.md

 *	I have only tested this on Linux(Ubuntu 15.04) & Windows 8.1

 *	This package does not get compiled when you build your meteor application for production, so do not have to worry about removing the package beforehand.

+######Credit
+Shoutout to sircharleswatson and the resources he used!
+He started the electrometeor boilerplate.
+I pretty much used his idea and expanded upon it for a package.